Feeling a little tired? You’re not alone.

 “I’m her mother.”

 As I drove home with the medicine that might as well have been labeled “gold,” I noticed a familiar sensation creep into my consciousness.
-It was utter exhaustion.
+I wasn’t just tired, it was utter exhaustion.
 I reminded my constant companion we still had to get the medicine into my daughter, encourage her to drink and eat some more, and get an ice pack on her cheeks.
-My husband was working from home today, but that didn’t mean he was free from all work-related responsibilities and our toddler Addie was cutting a molar.
+My husband was working from home today, but that didn’t mean he was free from all work-related responsibilities, and our toddler Addie was cutting a molar.
 In other words, I told my exhaustion to suck it up because I still needed to get a lot done before I could rest.

-Motherhood is the greatest thing and the hardest thing. -Ricki Lake Click To Tweet
+Motherhood is the greatest thing and the hardest thing.-Ricki Lake

 The Motherhood Skill Set